Soil aggregate stability: Aggregate Stability Measurement

 In most cases, the wet aggregate stability method is more relevant, because this method mimics the effects of water erosion, which is the driving force of erosion in most environments.
-However, in an arid environment, dry aggregate stability may be the more applicable method because it mimics wind erosion which is the driving force of erosion in these environments.
-Gilmour et al. (1948) describes a method where aggregates are submersed in water, and the soil that is slaked off the aggregate is measured.
-Emerson (1964) used a method whereby aggregates were subjected to different internal swelling pressures from different concentrations of sodium chloride (NaCl).
+However, in an arid environment, dry aggregate stability may be the more applicable method because it mimics wind erosion which is the driving force of erosion in these environments. describes a method where aggregates are submersed in water, and the soil that is slaked off the aggregate is measured. used a method whereby aggregates were subjected to different internal swelling pressures from different concentrations of sodium chloride (NaCl).
 Some common methodologies are described below.

 Wet Aggregate Stability Method

-A wet sieving apparatus described by Yoder (1936) can be used to determine wet aggregate stability in the following procedure by Kember and Chepil (1965), which was adapted by Nimmo and Perkins (2002).
+A wet sieving apparatus described Yoder can be used to determine wet aggregate stability in the following procedure by Black, Kember and Chepil, which was adapted by Dane, Topp, Nimmo and Perkins.